History of the Carrot

 There is some evidence that hybridisation did not play an essential part of the genesis of the cultivated carrot and that there is strong reason to believe that mutation followed by selection was the main factor.
 (Banga 1963)

-It is not clear where the Western orange carrot first appeared in its cultivated form, and several hypotheses exist.
 Some say that eastern carrot gave rise to the western carrot, although the intermediate stages are far from clear, and this is highly improbable as Eastern carrots contain no carotene, and there is no red carrot variety evidenced in Afghanistan.
 It is suggested that crosses between the Eastern and Western carrots (and perhaps Wild forms) in the regions of Asia Minor where Europe, Asia and the Mediterranean meet, led to the formation of the orange rooted carrot sub species.
 Turkey is often cited as the birthplace of the hybrids (or mutations) of the two groups.
 As is the case today, spontaneous hybridisation between wild and cultivated carrots is quite frequent and natural.

 (Source: Iorizzo, Simon and others - Genetic Structure and Domestication of Carrot( daucus carota subsp. sativus) (apiaceae) - American Journal of Botany 100(5): 930–938.
 2013.)